ioniklabs/dolly.js/README.md

 # dolly.js

 dolly.js is a super simple JavaScript plugin for cloning JavaScript variables.
-Support is ommitted for several object types that were not required in the application but support may be added in the future.
+Support is omitted for several object types that were not required in the application but support may be added in the future.

 ## example
 ```